$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Conclusion

 \section{Conclusion}

-With this work we have formulated an IPM-HLSP based on the null-space method which requires only a single decomposition of the KKT system per Newton iteration instead of two.
-This can prove computationally superior with respect to the classical IPM-LSP depending on the number of equality constraints and Newton iterations.
-We believe that this theoretical advancement is an important step in overcoming numerical difficulties seen with the ASM-HLSP.
-Our simulations showed that the IPM based solvers exhibit nearly constant number of Newton iterations throughout the simulations whereas the ASM-HLSP tends to require high number of active set iterations in dynamic or numerically unstable control situations due to ill-posed constraint matrices.
-Our IPM-HLSP formulation therefore may be preferred to the ASM-HSLP if solver predictability is regarded more important than very fast computation times but limited by instances of unsuccessful active set searches.
+With this work we have formulated the IPM for HLSP resulting in the solver $\mathcal{N}$IPM-HLSP based on the nullspace method.
+It requires only a single decomposition of the KKT system per Newton iteration instead of two.
+This proves computationally equivalent or superior with respect to the IPM in Schur normal form.
+Our simulations showed that $\mathcal{N}$IPM-HLSP resolves ill-posed problems without significant variations in solver iterations or computation times.
+In contrast, the ASM tends to require high number of active set iterations in dynamic or numerically unstable control situations due to ill-posed constraint matrices.
+Our $\mathcal{N}$IPM-HLSP formulation therefore may be preferred to the ASM if solver predictability is regarded more important than very fast computation times but limited by instances of unsuccessful active set searches.

-The IPM based solvers achieve very fast control performance for the kinematic control case but may be too slow for real world dynamic control applications.
-However, we see further potential for algorithmic improvements, for example by a sparse solver formulation, heuristically reducing the number of inactive constraints or restricting the number of Newton iterations as seen in~\cite{wangboyd2010}.
+While $\mathcal{N}$IPM-HLSP is reasonably efficient, we see further potential for algorithmic improvements, for example by a sparse solver formulation, heuristically reducing the number of inactive constraints or restricting the number of Newton iterations as seen in~\cite{wangboyd2010}.
 The last point may require a primal feasible formulation (primal-barrier interior-point method) of our solver.

-We believe that our formulation of the null-space method based IPM-HLSP is not only relevant for instantaneous robotic control but may also find application in other areas where the IPM is prevalent.
-Especially, we want to explore the possibility of applying the null-space method based IPM to MPC.
-Special attention requires its block diagonal structure which may be exploited for computational efficiency in our algorithm.
+We further believe that our formulation of the nullspace method based IPM for HLSP is not only relevant for instantaneous robotic control but for example in model predictive control (MPC).
+Special attention requires its block diagonal structure which may be exploited for computational efficiency for example by tailored nullspace bases.

-Another possible research direction poses the development of a dedicated ADMM solver for HLSP's.
-Despite the difficulties we observed for resolving hierarchies with the ADMM it converges very reliably to a moderately accurate solution.
-Additionally, in contrast to the IPM, ADMM solvers can be warm-started and oftentimes only require a single factorization per solver iteration.